hack3rs.ca network-security

 7. Training Strategy and Skill Development

-Create a small personal filter set and refine it over time.
-Memorizing every protocol field is unnecessary.
-Instead, master a dependable workflow for filtering by host, protocol, stream, time, and error conditions.
+Develop a personal filter set and refine it over time.
+You do not need to memorize every protocol field — you need a reliable workflow for filtering by host, protocol, stream, time, and error condition.
+That gets you to the relevant packets in two minutes instead of twenty.

 scenario-teaching-playbooks